Things People Should Know Before Fostering a Dog

 What’s hard about fostering?

-Some animals that are fostered will have medical conditions and that not all the animals will survive the duration of the fostering period.
+Some animals that are fostered will have medical conditions and not all the animals will survive the duration of the fostering period.

 When fostering the pet, make sure that the animal has been cleared of contagious diseases and parasites like ringworm and tapeworms.
 These conditions can wreak havoc on a home and get other animals and people infected.